PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/camera_cal/calibration1_undist.png" width="640" border="10" />

 There are some small tips which we have to know.
-What is the 'objpoints' and 'imgpoints'?
+What is the `objpoints` and `imgpoints`?
-The 'imgpoints' is each corner of the chessboard cells that are detected by the OpenCV.
-When the 'findChessboardCorners' can find corners of the chessboard, it sets 'true' for the 'ret' parameter.
+The `imgpoints` is each corner of the chessboard cells that are detected by the OpenCV.
+When the `findChessboardCorners` can find corners of the chessboard, it sets `true` for the `ret` parameter.
 So we can be noticed there are some corners then we can pick corners point like below:

 ```python
 imgpoints = []